 Our hiking trip assembles early morning of Day 1 in Portland and we’ll van shuttle the short distance through the western portal of the Gorge.
 We’re headed to Beacon Rock State Park, named for the massive rock promontory identified by Lewis and Clark as they passed along this section of the river as winter approached in 1805.
 We’ll hike the Hamilton Mountain Trail, an eight-mile loop that includes a visit to stunning Rodney and Hardy Falls before cresting Hamilton’s summit for its breathtaking views of Mt.
 Hood, Mt.
 Adams and Table Rock.
 We’ll then head to Cascade Locks for our first of three evenings at the Columbia River Inn.

-On Day 2, we’ll set out hiking along Eagle Creek, which explores the largest surviving forest of old growth fir, cedar, and hemlock left in the Columbia Gorge.
-We hike past waterfalls, moss carpeted creeks and sub-alpine lakes on our trip up the valley.
+On Day 2, we’ll set out hiking along Eagle Creek, which follows Eagle Creek itself through a deep canyon, with the waterfalls cascading down the cliffs to the creek below.
+The trail begins near the creek level and steadily rises, following a ledge along the cliff, past numerous waterfalls, moss carpeted creeks and sub-alpine lakes on our trip up the valley.

 On Day 4, it’s off to Dog Mountain and what well may be the Gorge’s premier hike.
 Without a doubt, Dog Mountain is a challenge with a 2,900 foot ascent (in 3 miles), in the context of a 7 mile loop.
 But the trail’s spectacular wildflower display and the incredible views of the Gorge are well worth the effort.
 This is a highlight of the Columbia River Gorge Hiking Tour.